previews the ten-year forensic analysis and MSS, Protecting Earhart

 Adding the original Irene's image, observe

-below the three different women the series employed photo forgeries to convince the public they were all one-in-the-same
+below the three different women the series used photo forgeries to convince the public they were one-in-the-same person:

 three women attributed to the same 'Irene' identity in the series: On the left is the Original Irene, whose family

 Amelia had known.
 In the middle is the second Irene [Non Gervais-Irene] in the 1940s; on the right is the third